Hector-Xavier/SAFETRANS/README.md

 > all

 **wavelength** - Designates the lidar wavelength, so that visibility ranges can be calculated for the visible part of the spectrum (at 550 nm).
-Currently, the tool supports only 355 nm, 1064 nm and 1550 nm.
+Currently, the tool supports only 355 nm, 1064 nm, 1550 nm and 1570 nm.

 _Format_
 > 355